chinarjoshi/meteorological-query-tool/README.md

 ## Roadmap

 __See the [open issues](https://github.com/cjoshi7/covid19-date-selector) for a list of proposed features (and known issues).__
+## TODO ##
+    -Manipulate the DOM using jQuery and AJAX calls.
+When the submit button is pressed, make a GET request to the server using the input fields.
+    PROBLEM: When the HTML form is submitted, the corresponding JS event listener does not reccognize the event, likely due to syntax error because of confusion between element vs id JS syntax.
+Figure out how to properly select DOM elements.

+    -Allow a range of dates to be selected on the HTML file and render coordinate plot using the database response.
+Use this instead of table.

+    -Change the padding and color of the Bootstrap classes in styles.css to center the input fields and make the background sky blue.
 <br>
 <p>
   The following features will be implemented in the indefinite future: